 Other revenue is money we receive from all the smaller grants, interest, etc., that the District is involved in.
-The largest of the other category is Medicaid.
-We are billing Medicaid for the special needs services.
-Of an allowable charge, the State of Idaho reimburses us only 70% and we pay for the remaining 30% with other taxpayer funds.
-These funds are restricted to providing services and supplies for the special needs students in our District.
+The largest of the other category is College and Career Advisors.
 Another area of Other Revenue is interest income that we receive from our short-term investments in the State Investment Pool.